Cherubim and Seraphim: Life of the founder

-When he was born, his parents had mixed feelings.
-They were excited about the new addition to their family, but were also embarrassed because of the strange circumstances that surrounded his birth.
-According to records, "The new child stood up right after his birth and walked around the delivery place."
+The parents had mixed feelings about how the child was behaving.
+"The new child stood up right after his birth and walked around the delivery place."
 The midwife that helped with his delivery held him down forcefully to stop him from walking.
 Members of the Cherubim and Seraphim believe that the force of the midwife, in addition to some incantations made by his herbalist father to calm him down on the day he was born, led to Orimolade's "prolonged paralysis".
 Because his father could no longer bear the embarrassment surrounding his son's birth, he asked Orimolade and his mother to leave his house for good, after which he planned to commit suicide, but was discouraged by family members.
 Family members claimed that it was not hard to tell that he had a little time left to live.